 Then we gave them 2 coats of clear shellac.

 Shellac is super important to use when painting lighter colors.
-The wood / stain tend to bleed through the lighter colors, causing random yellow / red spots.
-It’s also called bleed through.
+The wood/stain tends to bleed through the lighter colors, causing random yellow/red spots.
+It’s also called bleed-through.

 Painting with Chalk Paint